mitre/emasser/docs/features.md

 The following fields are required based on the contents of the status field
   |status          |Required Fields
   |----------------|--------------------------------------------------------
-  |Risk Accepted   |comments, resources
+  |Risk Accepted   |comments
-  |Ongoing         |scheduledCompletionDate, resources, milestones (at least 1)
+  |Ongoing         |scheduledCompletionDate, milestones (at least 1)
-  |Completed       |scheduledCompletionDate, comments, resources,
-  |                |completionDate, milestones (at least 1)
+  |Completed       |scheduledCompletionDate, comments, completionDate, milestones (at least 1)
   |Not Applicable  |POAM can not be created

 If a POC email is supplied, the application will attempt to locate a user